kleinfreund/poll/README.md

 **Parameters**:

-- **function**: Required.
+- **fn**: Required.
 A function to be called every `delay` milliseconds.
-No parameters are passed to `function` upon calling it.
+No parameters are passed to `fn` upon calling it.
 - **delay**: Required.
 The delay (in milliseconds) to wait before calling the function again.
 If `delay` is negative, zero will be used instead.
 - **shouldStopPolling**: Optional.
 A function indicating whether to stop the polling process.
 The callback function is evaluated twice during one iteration of the internal loop:
-  - After the result of the call to `function` was successfully awaited.
+  - After the result of the call to `fn` was successfully awaited.
 In other words, right before triggering a new delay period.
   - After the `delay` has passed.
-In other words, right before calling `function` again.
+In other words, right before calling `fn` again.

   This guarantees two things:
-  - A currently active execution of `function` will be completed.
+  - A currently active execution of `fn` will be completed.
-  - No new calls to `function` will be triggered.
+  - No new calls to `fn` will be triggered.

 **Return value**:

 None.

 ## Examples